MMLabCodes/polymersimulator/README.md

    Now, you can select the first URL (the one containing 'localhost:8888') and copy and paste it into a browser, this will launch Jupyter notebook (fingers crossed!)

-   From there we can navigate to the Jupyter notebook folder and launch notebooks from there.
+   From there you can navigate to the Jupyter notebook folder and launch any additional notebooks from there.

    For now, we will close the notebook and ensure our other packages are working properly.

-   To close the notebook, return to ubuntu hold "ctr" + "c" at the same time, you will be asked if you want to close jupyter notebook - yes!
+   To close the notebook, return to Ubuntu: hold "ctr" + "c" at the same time, you will be asked if you want to close Jupyter notebook - yes!

-4. Ensure packages are available
+4. Ensure the required packages are available

-   Before running any code, it is recommended to check the availiability of different packages.
+   Before running any code, it is recommended to check the availability of different packages.

-   **AmberTools** is a collection of different programmes and 2 programmes used extensivley are **antechamber** and **tleap**.
-To check these are available, enter the commands below into your command line.
+   **AmberTools** is a collection of different tools.
+Among them, **antechamber** and **tleap** are used extensively.
+To check these tools are available, enter the commands below into your terminal.
    ```
    antechamber
    ```